Aether

 Features of the Aether 3D printer air filter

-The Aether is a compact, user friendly smart air purifier for 3D printers.
-It was designed to filter harmful Volatile Organic Compounds (VOCs) and microplastics in FDM, and Resin 3D printer enclosures.
-This helps to reduce the health risks associated with 3D printing.
+It helps to reduce the health risks associated with 3D printing.
 The Aether contains a fan, a filtration system, and control electronics, that keep things running.
 The innovation in this 3D printer air filter comes from several quality of life improvements.
 Just plug it in, press the start button, and let the system handle everything else automatically.
 No need for complicated setup steps.

 Smart operation